Do You Have Large Knuckles? Do Your Rings Spin?

 How Did It Work for Joan?

-Once I’d sized her ring to 9 and soldered in a Butterfly Spring the ring slipped over her knuckle and didn’t spin anymore.
+Once I’d sized her ring to 9 with a tad extra to make room for the spring I soldered it in.
+Now with her Butterfly Spring in her ring, it slipped over her knuckle and didn’t spin anymore.
 Joan was thrilled!
 “I can wear my ring again!” she said.

 You Have Other Choices if You Have Large Knuckles